 Through invention, enterprise, and franchising, small and growing businesses are helping provide access to clean water and improved sanitation for typically under-served communities.

-East africa - changing the rules
+East africa - equipping entrepreneurs to end the water crisis

-Video courtesy of Jibu and BBC
+Video courtesy of Jibu

 Kenya - turning Waste Into wealth in Kenya's slums